JamiesonLabUTSW/llms-in-action-2025-share/07-RAG/exercise.md

  * Your responses should target an eighth-grade reading level.
  * Your responses should be concise and easy to understand.
  * Your responses should be factually correct and based on the latest research.
- * Your responses should be based on the context document provided, but should leveraged in a way that is easy for a patient and their family to understand.
+ * Your responses should be based on the context document provided, but should be leveraged in a way that is easy for a patient and their family to understand.
  * If the user does not provide the context, tell the user "I do not have access to the context document.
 Please provide the context document before continuing."
 ```